Read time 9 minutes

 Conclusion

 It’s important to note that manual recovery is only possible within the retention period.
 You can restore deleted mailboxes in Exchange Server 2016 through EAC or EMS PowerShell commands.
-But, once the mailbox is deleted permanently, you can’t recover it through a manual process.
-In that case, only professional software like Kernel for Exchange Server can retrieve a permanently deleted mailbox from a database.
-It will scan the database and present the mailbox with complete data integrity.
+But, once the mailbox is deleted permanently, you can’t recover Exchange mailbox through a manual process.
+In that case, only professional Exchange Server recovery software like Kernel for Exchange Server can retrieve a permanently deleted mailbox from a database.
+The software repair corrupt Exchange database data along with deleted mailboxes and items.
+It will scan the database and present the Exchange restore deleted mailbox with complete data integrity.

 Kernel for Exchange Server